capta1nseal/kood-sisu-demo/README.md

  [To exercises.](./src/Exercises/EXERCISES.md)

- If you have done such things before and are able to present them for review you may do so instead of the exercises.
+ If you have done such things before and are able and allowed to present them for review you may do so instead of the exercises.